imageshack/imageshack-android-sdk/README.md

 3. Go to File -> Import -> Android -> Existing Android Code into Workspace.
 	![ScreenShot](http://imageshack.com/a/img196/3982/ewl4.png)
 5. Hit Browse and navigate to the location from step 1.
-6. Make sure that Demo and ImageShackSDK are check and hit Finish.
+6. Make sure that Demo and ImageShackSDK are checked and hit Finish.
 	![ScreenShot](http://imageshack.com/a/img802/8397/l5a5.png)

 There is one more thing needed to run the Demo app.